Revisiting the de Rham-Witt complex: Localizations of Dieudonn e Algebras

 where $\overline{s}_{\alpha}$ denotes the image in $W_r(R)$ of the Teichm\"{u}ller representative $[s_{\alpha}] \in W(R)$.
 The desired result now follows from the observation that the elements $\overline{s}_{\alpha}$ generate the unit ideal in $W_r(R)$. \end{proof}

-It follows that from Theorem \ref{makeglob} that for any $\F_p$-scheme $X$, the presheaf $\WOmega^{\ast}_{X}$ can be extended uniquely to a sheaf of Dieudonn\'{e} algebras on the collection of all open subsets of $X$.
-We will denote this sheaf also by $\WOmega^{\ast}_{X}$ and refer to it as the {\it saturated de Rham-Witt complex of $X$}.
+It follows from Theorem \ref{makeglob} that for any $\F_p$-scheme $X$, the presheaf $\WOmega^{\ast}_{X}$ can be extended uniquely to a sheaf of Dieudonn\'{e} algebras on the collection of all open subsets of $X$.
+We will denote this sheaf also by $\WOmega^{\ast}_{X}$ and refer to it as the {\it saturated de~Rham--Witt complex of $X$}.

 \begin{remark} The proof of Theorem \ref{makeglob} shows that each $\WrOmega{r}^{d}_{X}$ can be regarded as a {\em quasi-coherent} sheaf on the $(\Z / p^{r} \Z)$-scheme $(X, W_r( \sheafO_X) )$; here $W_r( \sheafO_X )$ denotes the sheaf of commutative rings on $X$ given on affine open sets $U$ by the formula $W_r( \sheafO_X)(U) = W_r( \sheafO_X(U) )$. \end{remark}